michaelklishin/cassandra-chef-cookbook/README.md

  * `node[:cassandra][:heap_dump]` -XX:+HeapDumpOnOutOfMemoryError JVM parameter (default: true)
  * `node[:cassandra][:heap_dump_dir]` Directory where heap dumps will be placed (default: nil, which will use cwd)
  * `node[:cassandra][:vnodes]` enable vnodes. (default: true)

+ For the complete set of supported attributes, please consult [the source](https://github.com/michaelklishin/cassandra-chef-cookbook/tree/master/attributes).

 Attributes used to define JBOD functionality